Logo-stateuniv

 Financial Aid

-One of the things that makes a William and Mary education so special is not only the benefits outlined above, but also its comparatively low price tag in relation to schools of the same caliber.
-As an example, Kiplinger recently ranked William and Mary third on the 50 Best
+One of the things that makes a education here so special is not only the benefits outlined above, but also its comparatively low price tag in relation to schools of the same caliber.
 Nonetheless, the cost of a college education today is a difficult burden to bear for many families.
-Many students rely on financial aid for assistance in their quest for higher education.
-At William and Mary, financial assistance can come in different forms, but most aid is distributed in the form of grants, loans, and work-study opportunity packages.
-William and Mary uses the Free Application for Federal Student Aid (FAFSA) to determine each student’s unique need.
+Many students rely on financial aid fnor assistance in their quest for higher education.

+distributed in the form of grants, loans, and work-study opportunity packages.
+The Financial Aid office uses the Free Application for Federal Student Aid (FAFSA) to determine each student’s unique need.
 Each student’s financial need is not just based on family income.
 It also takes into account family size, number in college, assets, and many other variables.
 Early Decision applicants should turn in their forms by November 1; Regular Decision applicants should turn in the FAFSA between January 1 and February 15.

 The third main award is the Murray Scholars Program.
 Endowed by a multimillion dollar alumni gift, the Murray Scholars Program will provide four students per year with extensive benefits, including in-state tuition, fees, room and board annually, two separate $2,500 research grants towards their academic research interests, and the kind of academic attention reserved at most universities exclusively for graduate students.
 Finalists for the Murray Scholars Program are selected from the application review process and would be asked to come to campus for scholarship competition.